o) Provisions, Contingent Liabilities and Contingent Assets

 e) Revaluation Reserve

-Revaluation Reserve was created under the erstwhile Indian GAAP to recognise the gain due to increase in value of certain assets as on March 31,2008 and utilised in accordance with provisions of the Companies Act, 2013.
+Revaluation Reserve was created under the erstwhile Indian GAAP to recognise the gain due to increase in value of certain assets as on March 31,2008 and utilised in accordance with provisions of the Companies Act 2013.

 f) Capital Reserve

-Capital reserve was created erstwhile under Indian GAAP on forfeiture of shares by the company
+Capital reserve was created erstwhile under Indian GAAP on forfeiture of shares by the company.

 c) Deferred Taxes :

-Based on the petition filed by the company on 21-04-2008, the Hon’ble High Court of Madras has allowed the company on 19-08-2008 to utilize the Securities Premium account towards the Deferred Tax Liability computed as per (AS-22/ Ind AS 22) Accordingly an amount Nil (Previous Year Nil) adjusted against Securities Premium account as per Directives of Hon’ble High Court Madras.
+Based on the petition filed by the company on 21-04-2008, the Hon’ble High Court of Madras has allowed the company on 19-08-2008 to utilize the Securities Premium account towards the Deferred Tax Liability computed as per Ind AS 22.
+Accordingly an amount Nil (Previous Year Nil) adjusted against Securities Premium account as per Directives of Hon’ble High Court Madras.

 I. Defined contribution plans